hapax/hapax.github.io/assets/visual-qft.md

 ##### 2.2.
 Loops<a id="sec-2-2" name="sec-2-2"></a>

-This sounds good, but there a few loose ends here (pun intended).
+This sounds good, but there a couple of loose ends here (pun intended).
-A finite index set $I$
+Basically,